BuildingResearch/security/README.md

 ```

-Open DOS or FDI simulink block diagram and inside pick:
+Open DOS or FDI simulink block diagram and pick:
 ```
 Build model
 Connect and run